patricia-9000/eccsmith/README.md

         log to specified file (default: run.log)
     -t, --runtime-limit
-        number of seconds to run the fuzzer before sweeping/terminating (default: 3 hours) -a, --acts-per-ref
+        number of seconds to run the fuzzer before sweeping/terminating (default: 3 hours) -p, --probes
-        number of activations in a tREF interval, i.e., 7.8us (default: None) -p, --probes
         number of different DRAM locations to try each pattern on (default: NUM_BANKS/4)